By Arwen Hann

-It gives lots of ideas and teaching and learning activities for marking this culturally important event within the curriculum of early childhood education centres and services.
+It gives ideas and teaching and learning activities for marking this culturally important event within the curriculum of early childhood education centres and services.

 In late May or early June, a cluster of seven stars becomes visible in the sky.
 The cluster which is known to Māori as Matariki is also known by other names including the Pleiades and the Seven Sisters.

 Matariki translates as mata riki which means tiny eyes, or Mata Ariki which means eyes of God.

 According to one tradition the stars are a mother and her six daughters who help the sun after it has been weakened on its winter journey from the north.

 Others believe that the stars are the eyes of the wind god Tāwhirimātea.
 He is said to have become angry when the sky father, Ranginui, and the earth mother, Papatūānuku, were separated from their children and tore out his eyes and hurled them into the sky.